 Miller's 2014 guest engagements have included highly successful debuts with the Orchestra of the Age of Englightenment, the BBC Concert Orchestra and the Royal Northern Sinfonia.
 In March, she made her Royal Festival Hall debut in a world premiere of Neil Hannon's new work for organ, choir, and orchestra, 'To our Fathers, in Distress' with the BBC Concert Orchestra and VoiceLab, and in July, she made her debuts with the Royal Northern Sinfonia at the Ryedale Festival and at the 2014 BBC Proms, both of which received critical acclaim (see acclaim page).
 Futue engagements include further dates with the Royal Northern Sinfonia, and with the Bakersfield Symphony in California, the Southbank Sinfonia, and the Solomon Orchestra.

-Forthcoming recordings include discs with the Orchestra of the Age of Enlightenment (CPE Bach/Signum), the BBC Concert Orchestra (Henry Hadley/Dutton), the Royal Northern Sinfonia (Haydn/Signum and Bristow/New World Records), and with the BBC Scottish Symphony Orchestra (Beach/Hopekirk/Hyperion Records/Romantic Piano Concerto series).
+Rebecca has five forthcoming recordings, including CDs with the Orchestra of the Age of Enlightenment (CPE Bach/Signum/2014), the BBC Concert Orchestra (Henry Hadley/Dutton/2014), the Royal Northern Sinfonia (Haydn/Signum/2015 and Bristow/New World Records/2015), and with the BBC Scottish Symphony Orchestra (Beach/Hopekirk/Hyperion Records/Romantic Piano Concerto series/2016).

 Rebecca has guest conducted throughout Mexico, including several performances with the Orquesta Filarmonica de la UNAM and the Orquesta Sinfonica Nacional in the Palacio Bellas Artes, and also with the Orquesta Sinfonica de Aquascalientes, Orquesta Sinfonica de Yucatan, and the Orquesta Sinfonia Sinaloa.
 She recently appeared with the Santa Cruz Symphony in California, and is one of the few regular guest conductors of the Southbank Sinfonia in London.
 In 2012, she made her debut with the Teresa Carreno Youth Orchestra of Venezuela (Venezuela's premier youth orchestra and younger sibling of the Simon Bolivar Symphony Orchestra), which was highly acclaimed by founder Maestro Antonio Abreu.